-\ Supposing this to refer to an early attack on Ireland and Scotland by Scandinavians, the story is probable enough.
+^{} Supposing this to refer to an early attack on Ireland and Scotland by Scandinavians, the story is probable enough.

-† This is manifestly the same story as that of the Great Fool (See No. 75), and it is in Irish also.
-"Go out together with these," said she to him, "and if thou gettest hold of one, put him under and drown him; and if thou gettest hold of two, put them under and drown them."
+[†] This is manifestly the same story as that of the Great Fool (See No. 75), and it is in Irish also.

-He went out on the loch, and he began drowning the children, and it happened that one of the bishops of the place was looking on.\
+children, and it happened that one of the bishops of the place was looking on.

-"Who," said he, "is that bluff fair son, with the eye of a king in his head, who is drowning the schoolboys ?"
+"Who," said he, "is that bluff fair son, with the eye of a king in his head, who is drowning the school-boys?"

-"May he steal his name !" said his muime.

-"Fionn, son of Cumhall, son of Finn, son of every eloquence, son of Art, son of Eirinn's high king, and it is my part to take myself away."
+"May he steal his name!" said his muime, "Fionn, son of Cumhall, son of Finn, son of every eloquence, son of Art, son of Eirinn's high king, and it is my part to take myself away."